 The 27 Best Healthcare Administration Colleges Online ranking focuses on Certificates, Bachelor’s, Master’s, and PhD’s that are specifically in Healthcare Administration, and not Healthcare Management (which is a different degree program).
 Healthcare Administration is a degree for working in an administrative capacity, whereas Healthcare Management is a degree for those managing healthcare facilities.
 Often Healthcare Management positions require a graduate degree, such as an MBA in Healthcare Management.

 Getting a degree in Healthcare Administration qualifies graduates to work in hospitals, doctor’s offices, nursing homes, health insurance companies and in the pharmaceutical industry.
-The Bureau of Labor Statistics states that healthcare administration careers will increase by 23% from 2012 – 2022, much higher than the average for other occupations.
 Given the many doors that a degree in healthcare administration opens, and the increasing need to fill these positions, Healthcare Administration is one of the most popular online degrees.
 Healthcare Administration combines business knowledge with medical practice, making it a very practical degree with long-term career stability.

 The ranking factors are academic reputation, access to online resources (such as online libraries and vocational publications, faculty and staff), variety of coursework, and relevant, up-to-date instruction in administration in the medical field, and healthcare occupation preparedness.
 As always at Successful Student, this ranking is considered from the student’s point of view.